morris/vanilla-todo/README.md

 - [TodoDay.js](./public/scripts/TodoDay.js)
 - [TodoStore.js](./public/scripts/TodoStore.js)

-### 3.2.3.
+#### 3.2.3.
 Rendering

-Naively re-rendering a whole component using `.innerHTML` should be avoided, as this may hurt performance and may likely break important functionality such as input state, focus, text selection etc. which browsers have already been optimizing for years.
+Naively re-rendering a whole component using `.innerHTML` should be avoided, as this may hurt performance and will likely break important functionality such as input state, focus, text selection etc. which browsers have already been optimizing for years.